 Can I eat grapefruit while pregnant?

 Maintain a balanced diet with a variety of fruits and vegetables.

-Common Questions About grapefruit in Pregnant
+Common Questions About grapefruit While Pregnant

+Can I eat grapefruit while pregnant?